Symmetries of Schroedinger equation with scalar and vector potentials: Introduction

-Symmetries of the one dimensional Schr\"odinger equation with non-trivial potential were described in paper \cite{And}.
-Boyer \cite{Boy} makes the same business for two- and three-dimensional systems.
-These results form a kind of group-theoretical grounds of quantum mechanics.
-In particular, the a priori information on possible symmetries w.r.t. the continuous groups of transformation is necessary for effective description of the coordinate systems which generate solutions of Schr\"odinger equation in separated variables \cite{Mil}.
-It is important also for investigation of higher symmetries.
-But maybe the main value of the Boyer results is that they supply us by the a priori information about possible symmetry groups which can be accepted by the basic equation of quantum mechanics.
+Symmetries of the one dimensional SE with a non-trivial potential were described in \cite{And}.
+Boyer \cite{Boy} had made the same business with two- and three-dimensional systems.
+These results form an important part of the group-theoretical grounds of quantum mechanics.
+In particular, the a priori information on possible symmetries w.r.t. the continuous groups of transformation is necessary for effective description of the coordinate systems which generate solutions of SE in separated variables \cite{Mil}.
+It is important also for the investigation of higher symmetries.
+But maybe the main value of the Boyer results is that they contain the information about all possible symmetry groups which can be accepted by the basic equation of quantum mechanics.

-The complete description of 2d quantum mechanical systems admitting second order integrals of motion was presented in \cite{Wint} and \cite{Wint1}.
-And it needs as much as twenty four years to extend this result to the case of the 3d systems, see papers \cite{evan, evan2}.
+The complete description of 2d quantum mechanical systems admitting the second order integrals of motion was presented in \cite{Wint} and \cite{Wint1}.
+And it needed as much as twenty four years to extend this result to the case of the 3d systems, see papers \cite{evan, evan2}.

-The search for higher symmetries is still a very popular business.
-The modern trends in this field are the third and even arbitrary order integrals of motion \cite{marqu, marq, snoba} se also paper \cite{NikNik} where the determining equations for such symmetries were presented.
-The same is true for important generalizations such as Schr\"odinger-Pauli equation and Schr\"odinger equation with position dependent mass (PDM).
-The most interesting of them are superintegrable and supersymmetric and admit various types of Lie symmetries.
-And it would be natural (and desirable) to extend the results concerning symmetry and superintegrability properties of the Schr\"odinger equation to the case of its mentioned generalizations.
+The search for higher symmetries of SE and its generalizations (such as Schr\"odinger-Pauli equation and SE with position dependent mass (PDM)) is still a very popular business.
+The modern trend in this field is the study of the third and even arbitrary order integrals of motion \cite{marqu, marq, snoba} se also paper \cite{NikNik} where the determining equations for such symmetries were presented.

-It happens that the group classification of Schr\"odinger equations with PDM was waited for a very long time.
-The complete group classification of these equations appears rather recently in papers \cite{NZ} and \cite{NZ2,NN} for the stationary and time dependent equations correspondingly.
+It happens that the group classification of PDM SEs was waited for a very long time.
+The complete group classification of these equations appears recently in papers \cite{NZ} and \cite{NZ2,NN} for the stationary and time dependent cases correspondingly.
 In paper \cite{N1} we start the systematic search for the higher order symmetries in the PDM systems.